buimaianh/cs50w-projects/email/dev-log.md

 <details>
 <summary>1.1.
 Functions were built by CS50</summary>

-_*To additionally practice, I will develop myself the functions_

 - Tables of database
     - `User`: stores users registered
     - `Email`: stores details of all emails composed by users